exadel-inc/esl/src/modules/esl-event-listener/README.md

   ⚠ Any `EventTarget` or even ESL `SynteticEventTarget` (including [`ESLMediaQuery`](../esl-media-query/README.md)) can be a target for listener API.

-  ⚠ See [OOTB Extended Event Targets](#extended-event-targets) of ESL to know how to optimize frequent events handling.
+  ⚠ See [OOTB Extended Event Targets](#extended-event-targets) of ESL to know how to optimize handling of frequent events.

   The `target` property can be declared via `PropertyProvider` as well.